 These postures are restorative (women tend to be low on energy while menstruating and need to take it easy) and gentle with the belly.
 Most of them help open the uterus and ovarian area to help relax tensions, lower cramps and let the blood flow happen.

 During the second part of the menstruation, women can perform standing positions against a trexler or against the wall.
 Nevertheless, the following postures should be avoided at all means:

 - core work (abs)

 Students can replace these by postures from the menstruation sequence.

-If you are practicing alone at home and need further information as to how to perform the sequence, here is an insteresting video to follow:
+If you are practicing alone at home and need further information as to how to perform yoga during menstruation, relieve period cramps or PMS symptoms, here is a really good video from a Senior Iyengar teacher to follow:

 A very interesting article on the same matter with pictures of the postures can be found here: https://www.ballaratyoga.com.au/why-are-we-concerned-about-menstruation-in-iyengar-yoga/